 Like most vegetables, Brussels sprouts need a minimum of 6 hours of sunlight daily; more is better.
 They like fertile, well-drained, moist soils with plenty of organic matter.
 The soil pH should be on the high side of the range for vegetables, about 6.8, for optimum growth and to discourage clubroot disease.To be sure about pH, get the soil tested.
 You can buy a test kit at a well-stocked garden center, or have a soil test done through your regional Cooperative Extension office.
 Apply fertilizer and lime using the results of the soil test as a guide.In the absence of a soil test, incorporate plenty of nitrogen-rich amendments to the soil.
 These include blood meal, cottonseed meal, or composted manure.
 Or, work a timed-release vegetable fertilizer such as 14-14-14 thoroughly into the soil before planting.
 Or you may choose to fertilize with Bonnie Herb & Vegetable Plant Food.
 Plants love the liquid feeding.Brussels sprouts also need more boron than most other vegetables.
 Boron is a plant nutrient used in minute quantities by all plants; without it, Brussels sprouts develop hollow stems and small buds.
 If your plants have shown these symptoms, you can add boron to the soil by dissolving 1 level tablespoon of borax (such as 20 Mule Team from the grocery shelf) in 5 quarts of water and sprinkling it evenly over 50 square feet of bed.
 DO NOT be tempted to mix more, because too much causes problems.
 Also, do not apply unless your plants have shown the deficiency symptoms we just mentioned.

-Set transplants at the spacing on the Bonnie label.
-Brussels sprouts get large, so they need to be about 24 inches apart in a row or bed.
+Set plants at the spacing on the Bonnie label.
+Brussels sprouts get large, so they need to be about 18 to 24 inches apart in a row or bed.
 If planted in rows, space rows 30 inches apart to give yourself enough room to walk.
-Don’t let transplants sit around for long, dry out, or get stunted in their pack.
+Don’t let seedlings sit around for long, dry out, or get stunted in their pack.
 Plant right away.

-Plant deeply so that only one half to one third of the plant is left above the soil.
 Water thoroughly after planting to encourage good growth.
-After planting, water with a starter fertilizer solution of fish emulsion or 20-20-20 mixed according to label directions.
+Mix in some Bonnie Herb & Vegetable Plant Food, or a starter fertilizer solution of fish emulsion or 20-20-20 mixed according to label directions.
 Mulch to keep the ground cool and moist.
-Water regularly, applying 1 to 1 1/2 inches of water a week in lieu of rain.
+Water regularly, applying 1 to 1 1/2 inches of water a week if plants don’t receive enough rain.

 Insects that attack Brussels sprouts include harlequin bugs, cabbage loopers, diamondback moth, imported cabbageworm, cutworms, cabbage maggot, thrips, and webworms.
-Aphids are especially difficult to control.
+Aphids can be especially difficult to control.
 Plants are also bothered by powdery mildew and rust, but you can buy varieties that are resistant to these diseases.

-Store fresh unwashed sprouts in plastic bags in the refrigerator.
-Fresh sprouts taste best, so limit refrigeration to a day or two.
+Store fresh, unwashed sprouts in plastic bags in the refrigerator.
+Fresh sprouts taste best, though, so try to limit refrigeration to a day or two.